buw-bicycle-traffic/ebike-ownership-model/README.md

 Data_processing_Ownership.ipynb

-Python code which combines the B3 MiD person data with the elevar and spatial type data and processes it (clean data, create dummies etc.).
+Python code which combines the B3 MiD person data with the elevar and spatial type data and processes it (clean data, create dummies, etc.).

 Generates a csv-file with all person-level observations and the dependent and explanatory variables.